School Support and Improvement → Leadership Development Program

 You must apply to the "Applicant Pool - Assistant Principal" on MCPS Careers.

 Three Reference Forms (one must be from current principal/supervisor) to be emailed directly to the Administrative Staffing Department at AdminStaffing@mcpsmd.org by the person completing the reference form.
 Please submit reference forms only after you have applied on MCPS Careers.

 *For information about OAT-1 classes, please contact Skillful Teaching and Leading at 301-840-6740.

 **For information about FAW, please contact the Leadership Development Program at 301-279-8440.

 The FAW workshop series is offered every fall of each school year.

 Attendance at the four-session FAW series is a requirement for entering the Assistant Principal (AP) Promotion Pool and is open to all school and central services staff interested in becoming school-based administrators.
 The workshop series provides an overview of what MCPS is looking for in its leaders, explains requirements for admission into the AP Promotion Pool, prepares candidates for the interview process, and describes the MCPS Leadership Development Program.
 Assistant School Administrators who can verify experience of at least one full year and who attended the required Assistant School Administrator seminars will receive a Future Administrators Workshop certificate.
 The FAW certificate is valid for three years.

-For specific information regarding certification, email Ms. Marie Bercaw.
+*For specific information regarding certification, email Mrs. Marie C. Bercaw.

-For answers to questions about the FAW series, contact Mr. Gary Bartee director of elementary leadership training, Dr. Monifa McKnight director of secondary leadership training, or Ms. Robin T. McCue Robin McCue by email or by calling 301-279-8440.
+**For answers to questions about the FAW series, contact Mr. Gary B. Bartee director of elementary leadership training, Dr. Monifa B. McKnight director of secondary leadership training, or Ms. Susan M. Beckwith by email or by calling 301-279-8440.